Angela Bazzi, PhD, MPH - UC San Diego

 Chloé Ópalo has developed a career grounded in community-engaged research.
 For nearly 10 years Ms. Ópalo has been working within community organizations to support the health and wellbeing of LGBTQ+ clients.
 As a bilingual, Mexican/Latina woman of trans experience and a first-generation immigrant who grew up in poverty in the U.S., Ms. Ópalo has been an advocate for and facilitator to PrEP for many transgender and non-binary persons.
 Ms. Ópalo is currently serving in the role of Supervisor of Community-Engaged Research at the Los Angeles LGBT Center and as PrEP coordinator for the PrEP Well Project.

-Cathy J. Rebak, PhD - Friends Research Institute UCLA
+Cathy Rebak, PhD - Friends Research Institute UCLA

-Arjee Restar (she/her) applies epidemiologic methods to behavioral, social, structural, and health services research and policy to address inequities in health outcomes and access, particularly as experienced by communities of transgender and nonbinary people in the US and Asia.
+Arjee Restar is an Associate Research Scientist in Public Health (Social and Behvarioal Sciences) at Yale University.
+She applies epidemiologic methods to behavioral, social, structural, and health services research and policy to address inequities in health outcomes and access, particularly as experienced by communities of transgender and nonbinary people in the US and Asia.
 She is expanding transgender health as a field by building research environments that produce high-quality evidence that speaks to the myriad of health priorities of transgender and nonbinary communities at-large, along with community stakeholders, scientists, scholars, and trainees who are also paving this field forward.
 This work includes advocating for institutional policies and practices that dismantle systems of oppression, inequality, and inequity.

-Ayden Scheim is an Assistant Professor in the Department of Epidemiology and Biostatistics at the Drexel University Dornsife School of Public Health in Philadelphia.
-He is also a Visiting Professor in the Center for AIDS Prevention Studies at the University of California — San Francisco, Affiliate Scientist in the Centre on Drug Policy Evaluation at St. Michael’s Hospital in Toronto, and Adjunct Assistant Professor in Epidemiology and Biostatistics at Western University in London, Canada.
+Ayden Scheim is a Senior Scholar of Public Policy in the Williams Institue at UCLA Law.
+He was previously an Assistant Professor in the Department of Epidemiology and Biostatistics at the Drexel University Dornsife School of Public Health in Philadelphia and a Visiting Professor in the Center for AIDS Prevention Studies at the University of California — San Francisco, Affiliate Scientist in the Centre on Drug Policy Evaluation at St. Michael’s Hospital in Toronto, and Adjunct Assistant Professor in Epidemiology and Biostatistics at Western University in London, Canada.
 He works with populations confronting stigma and oppression to understand and address the health impacts of inequitable social, policy, and healthcare environments.
 In particular, he conducts community-engaged and community-led research with trans people and people who use drugs in India, Canada, and the United States.
 He also has a program of methodological research focused on measuring intersectional social positions and experiences of discrimination.

 Dan Siconolfi, PhD, MPH - RAND Corporation